-An assessment of the data reveals that our grade 4 students had a combined mean score of 4.2 on the 2005 FCAT Writing Test.
-Ninety-four percent of these students reached the state required mastery level of 3.
-Moreover, of the students reaching the state required mastery level, 90% scored a 3.5 or above and 89% and 92 % scored above a 3.5 or above on the expository and narrative prompts, respectively.
+An assessment of the data reveals that our grade 4 students had a combined mean score of 4.2 on the 2006 FCAT Writing Test.
+Ninety-five percent of these students reached the state required mastery level of 3.5.
+Specifically, 99% of students scored 3.5 or above on the expository prompt and 90% scored 3.5 or above on the narrative prompt.
+Moreover, 87% of the students scored 4.0 or above combined.